-Straight Line Depreciation Formula
+Straight-Line Depreciation Formula

 In the straight line method of depreciation, the value of an asset is reduced in equal installments in each period until the end of its useful life.

-Typically, the salvage value (i.e. the residual value that that asset could be sold for) at the end of the asset’s useful life is assumed to be zero.
+- Salvage Value → The estimated value of the fixed asset at the end of its useful life.
+Usually, the salvage value (i.e. the residual value that that asset could be sold for) at the end of the asset’s useful life is assumed to be zero.

 - Useful Life → The number of years that the fixed asset (PP&E) is expected to continue providing positive economic value to the company.

 We’ll now move to a modeling exercise, which you can access by filling out the form below.

 1. Fixed Asset and Capex Assumptions

 Suppose a hypothetical company recently incurred $1 million in capital expenditures (Capex) to purchase fixed assets.

 Per guidance from management, the fixed assets have a useful life of 20 years, with an estimated salvage value of zero at the end of their useful life period.